-Current Year Claims Balance and Changes July 1, in Estimates 3alan ce ne 30, (1) 2007-2008 2006-2007 • 90,736 81,474 \$ \$ 863,346 768,965 \$ \$ (856,451) (759,703) 97,631 90,736 administers risk management programs providing property, general (tort) liability, medical malpractice, automobile and surety bond exposures for the Commonwealth of Virginia as provided in Sections 2.2-1834 through 1838 and Section 2.2-1840 of the Code of Virginia.
+Balance July 1, Ye an Current ear Claims d Changes Estimates F Claim Payments 3alan ce ne 30, (1) 2007-2008 2006-2007 • 90,736 81,474 \$ \$ 863,346 768,965 \$ \$ (856,451) (759,703) 97,631 90,736 administers risk management programs providing property, general (tort) liability, medical malpractice, automobile and surety bond exposures for the Commonwealth of Virginia as provided in Sections 2.2-1834 through 1838 and Section 2.2-1840 of the Code of Virginia.
 Established subject to the approval of the Governor, risk management plans provide state agencies with protection through purchased insurance, self insurance or a combination thereof.
 Interfund premiums for the fund are accounted for as internal activity receipts from other funds.
 The claims payable is an estimated liability based upon actual claims that have been submitted as well as actuarially determined claims incurred but not reported.
 At June 30, 2008, \$375.5 million is reported as the estimated claims payable for the risk management plan.
 This amount is discounted to present value at a rate of three percent.
 Undiscounted claims payable at June 30, 2008, is \$472.8 million.
 The estimated losses are based upon actual claims that have been submitted, as well as claims incurred but not reported.
 Changes in the balances of claims liabilities (dollars in thousands) during the current and prior fiscal years are as follows: